They Who Call the Rain

 Bolivia, 2024

-On Lake Titicaca’s Island of the Moon, the Koati community looks to the lake’s giant water frogs, Telmatobius culeus, to call for rain.
-The community believes that the water frogs are Pachamama’s sacred kin; connectors between the three realms: Hanan Pacha (the upper world–the sky and stars), Kay Pacha (the middle world–Earth and the living), and Ukhu Pacha (the lower world–ancestors and new life).
-When the lake frogs are out of water, they unleash insistent and tremendous croaks that are said to reach Pachamama.
-In response to these cries, Pachamama brings rain to the land nurturing all her kin.
+In Andean cosmology, Pachamama is an interconnected being, responsible for the earth’s natural cycles and an emblem of harvest, fertility, and abundance.
+Frogs are believed to be Pachamama’s sacred kin because they are seen as connectors between the three realms: Hanan Pacha (the upper world–the sky and stars), Kay Pacha (the middle world–Earth and the living), and Ukhu Pacha (the lower world–ancestors and new life).
+The Aymara Koati community who live on Lake Titicaca’s Island of the Moon, look to the lake’s giant water frogs (Telmatobius culeus) to call for rain.
+When the lake frogs are out of water, they unleash insistent and tremendous croaks that are said to reach the highest skies.
+In response to these cries, Pachamama brings rain to the land, protecting her dear ones and nurturing all her kin.
+Photographs in this series are from nine months in Bolivia researching Andean women’s water rituals and beliefs about frogs.